nearform/udaru/README.md

 and then go to [`http://localhost:8080/documentation`][swagger-link]

 The Swagger documentation also gives the ability to execute calls to the API and see their results.
+If you're using the test database, you can use 'ROOTid' as the required authorization parameter and 'WONKA' as the organisation.

 ### ENV variables to set configuration options
 There is a default configuration file [`lib/core/config/index.js`][config].